aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 are packed into a few big files, and an index of some sort keeps track of where each object is in the big file.
 This is for instance what also git does internally.

-However, one cannot write directly into a pack file: this would be inefficient, especially because of a key requirement: multiple Unix processes must be able to write efficiently and *concurrently*, i.e. at the same time, without data corruption (for instance, the AiiDA daemon is composed of multiple concurrent workers accessing the repository).
+However, one cannot write directly into a pack file: this would be inefficient and also not robust, especially because of a key requirement: multiple Unix processes (AiiDA verdi shells, the various damon workers, ...) must be able to write efficiently and *concurrently*, i.e. at the same time, without data corruption (for instance, the AiiDA daemon is composed of multiple concurrent workers accessing the repository).
 Therefore, as also `git` does, we introduce the concept of `loose` objects (where each object is stored as a different